-Sending voice, data, picture, fax, etc., from one point to another using electronics media is termed as telecommunication, and in short, it terms as telecom.
+Sending voice, data, picture, fax, etc., from one point to another using electronic media is termed as telecommunication and in short 'telecom'.
 Examples include Phone, Radio, Television and Internet.
 The medium of transmission includes Wire (Copper), Fiber Optics, Ether (wireless), Radio towers, Microwave, Satellite, etc.

-Let me list down few international telecom operators, who are providing satisfactory telecom services to their customers:
+Now, let us list down a few international telecom operators, who are providing satisfactory telecom services to their customers −

-Let me also list down few basic telecom services being provided by various well known telecom operators:
+Let us also list down a few basic telecom services being provided by various well known telecom operators −

-Rental Charges: These are the charges taken from the customers on monthly basis against a service provided.
+Rental Charges − These are the charges taken from the customers on monthly basis against the service provided.
 For example, your telephone monthly charges would be $5.00 regardless you use it or not.

-Usage Charges: These are the charges taken from the customers based on the service utilization.
-For example, you would be charged for all the calls made or data downloaded using your phone.
+Usage Charges − These are the charges taken from the customers based on the service utilization.
+For example, you would be charged for all the calls you made or data downloaded using your phone.

 Apart from monthly rental and usage charges, operators may charge you for service initiation, installation, service suspension or termination as well.

 Telecom Billing is a process of collecting usage, aggregating it, applying required usage and rental charges, and finally generating invoices for the customers.
 Telecom Billing process also includes receiving and recording payments from the customers.

 There could be very complex charging scenarios, which would be difficult to handle manually.
 There are state-of-the-art Billing Systems available in the software market that can handle billing tasks very efficiently and provide lots of flexibilities to service providers to offer their services with different price structures.